marknotton/craft-plugin-svg/README.md

 - twitter.svg
 - youtube.svg

-When you run the ```gulp svg``` task, three files will be generated. 'sprite-symbols.svg' and 'sprite-views.svg' will be placed in your images directory. ```_svg-symbols.scss``` will be placed in your sass directory.
+When you run the ```gulp svg``` task, three files will be generated. 'sprite-symbols.svg' and 'sprite-views.svg' will be placed in your images directory. _svg-symbols.scss will be placed in your sass directory.
 You''ll want to import this in your main global sass/scss file too, along with a variable to your sprites directory (this'll make sense later):

 ```
-$sprite-url = "/assets/images/sprites";
+$sprite-url : "/assets/images/sprites";
 @import "_svg-symbols";
 ```